w3c/ortc/draft-raymond-rtcweb-webrtc-js-obj-api-rationale-01.md

 This offer / answer state machine is not even required to fulfill the mandate of the RTCWEB Working Group charter but it is currently mandated because it supposedly makes producing "SIP interoperability" easier (which is highly suspect at best).

-A JavaScript shim approach on a WebRTC JavaScript Object Model {{WebRTCJSObj}} and without offer / answer could achieve the same (or better) "SIP interoperability" without breaking other stateless negotiation models, such as one-sided negotiation.
+A JavaScript shim approach on a WebRTC JavaScript object model and without offer / answer could achieve the same (or better) "SIP interoperability" without breaking other stateless negotiation models, such as one-sided negotiation.

 Meet-me Negotiation Use Case Scenario